List of career achievements by Lionel Messi

-Argentinian footballer Lionel Messi, widely regarded as one of the greatest players of all time, has received seven Ballon d'Or awards, the most for any football player, as well as the 2009 FIFA World Player of the Year, and the 2019 and 2022 The Best FIFA Men's Player.
-Messi holds the record for most goals in La Liga (474), the Supercopa de España (14), the UEFA Super Cup (3) and is the player with the most official recorded assists in football history (353).
-He has scored 799 goals for club and country throughout his professional career and is also the first and only player in history to win five and six European Golden Shoes.
+Argentine footballer Lionel Messi, widely regarded as one of the greatest players of all time, has been awarded throughout his career a total of eight Ballon d'Or awards and three The Best FIFA Men's Player awards, the most for any player.
+He holds the record for the most goals in La Liga (474), the Supercopa de España (14), the UEFA Super Cup (3) and is the player with the most official recorded assists in football history (401).
+He has scored 895 goals for club and country throughout his professional career and is also the first and only player in history to win five and six European Golden Shoes.
+During his football career, he won a record 45 collective trophies.